 In every financial quarter, each producer agent (100 in total) will receive an equal share of the republic's official expenditure (the purchasing of tea crop & other services).
 Each producer will subsequently employ (by random choice) one of the 110 consumer agents.
 A producer agent will check to see if the consumer agent is currently unemployed (has not been previously employed by another producer agent), else the random selection is repeated.

-Consumer agent (rating) approval, disapproval or ambivalence towards the government of the republic will depend on individual wealth (money equity) at the end of each financial quarter.
-A consumer agent will record an ‘approval’ rating if it has achieved a new wealth ‘high’ at the end of the current financial quarter.
-‘Ambivalence’ is recorded if the agent does not achieve a new wealth ‘high’, but on communicating with another random consumer agent, discovers that its wealth is greater than that of the other consumer agent.
-‘Disapproval’ is recorded when a consumer agent does not achieve a new wealth ‘high’ and on communicating with another random consumer agent, discovers that its own wealth is either less than or equal to that of the other consumer agent.
+Consumer agent 'rating', that is, the approval, disapproval or ambivalence towards the government of the republic will depend on individual wealth (money equity) at the end of each financial quarter.
+A consumer agent will record an 'approval' rating if it has achieved a new wealth 'high' at the end of the current financial quarter.
+'Ambivalence' is recorded if the agent does not achieve a new wealth 'high', but on communicating with another random consumer agent, discovers that its wealth is greater than that of the other consumer agent.
+'Disapproval' is recorded when a consumer agent does not achieve a new wealth 'high' and on communicating with another random consumer agent, discovers that its own wealth is either less than or equal to that of the other consumer agent.

 - What did the money supply look like over time?
-(See outcomes 1 & 2) Right click link to open in new tab, if required.

 From her analysis, Hill noted two key points.